Michael Guider

-Michael Anthony Guider (20 October 1950 – 7 September 2024) was an Australian paedophile, serial child molester and child killer who was imprisoned on 60 charges of child sexual abuse in 1996.
-He received an additional sentence in 2002 for the manslaughter of 9-year-old Sydney girl Samantha Knight, who disappeared from Bondi, New South Wales in 1986.
+Michael Anthony Guider (20 October 1950 – 7 September 2024) was an Australian child sex offender who was widely described in the media as one of New South Wales’ most notorious criminals.
+In 1996 he was convicted on 60 counts of child sexual abuse involving eleven victims.
+In 2002 he received an additional sentence after pleading guilty to the manslaughter of nine‑year‑old Samantha Knight, who disappeared from Bondi in 1986 and whose body has never been found.